opendri/opendri.github.com/guide/chapter6.md

 * **Meeting the use cases of partners**.
 The availability of data often exposes new use cases, many of which may have additional data needs.
 * **Building relationships with gatekeepers to other data sets**.
 Data catalogues often become gravity wells for information: they pull others with data toward growing supernodes.
 This credibility enables the OpenDRI to locate islands of data which may be considered core to DRM, but may be held outside of government (often survey or GIS firms).
 Negotiating the release of these data sets has sometimes proven to be relatively easy when there is a place to host the data without cost to the gatekeepers.

-#### Community Mapping
+#### Collecting Data
-Research indicates that scaling community mapping efforts is generally a process of building additional pilots, then interconnecting them.
+Research indicates that scaling the efforts to collect data (e.g. via community mapping) is generally a process of building additional pilots, then interconnecting them.
 This strategy roughly parallels grassroots organizing, when organizers carry the effort from one place to the next, building a larger national effort along the way.

 ##### Expanding each site
 Each new pilot will generally start by cloning the previous cities, with customizations to context.
 Some areas of customization include architectural traditions of a particular city, natural hazards in the specific place, language, and custom.